pmknutsen/whiskertracker/README.md

 * Run batch jobs from multiple CPUs/cores

 ##System Requirements
-WhiskerTracker runs in Matlab versions 6.1 and newer.
-C code has been compiled for Windows and Linux.
+Matlab 2012b or higher recommended (will also run on 6.1 or higher) Compiled binaries are included for Windows and Linux (32-bit Matlab)

+Note that 64-bit Matlab is currently not supported.
+C source-code is included and may be compiled (and then shared!) for 64-bit Matlab (and Mac) with minor modifications.

 ##License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.